mpiccirilli/Rlinkedin/README.md

 Rlinkedin
 =========

-This is a development version of an R package to access the LinkedIn API via R
+This is a development version of an R package to access the LinkedIn API.
+I was motivated to create this package after using and contributing to Pablo Barberá's awesome [Rfacebook](https://github.com/pablobarbera/Rfacebook) package.

-Collaboration is welcomed!
+Contributions are welcomed, and if you come across any errors please don't hesitate to open a new issue.
+At the bottom of this readme is a list of the functions I would still like to add to the package.

+If you'd like to contribute or simply learn more about accessing the API, get started by visiting the [LinkedIn Developer](https://developer.linkedin.com/) page.

 Installation and Authentication